Master369963/Restaurant_list2.0/README.md

 # Restaurant List

-This a list of restaurants with related-information.
+This a list of restaurants with related-information and you can edit, remove, create and check the restaurants.

 ## Features

 * In the homepage, you can see the restaurants with their basic information, inculdes photo, name, category, rating.

+* Edit the information of restaurant by clicking Edit button.

+* Delete restaurants from this list by clicking Edit button.

-* Click each restaurant to see more information includes, address, phone and description.
+* Click "Detail" button to see more information includes, address, phone and description.

+* Edit or delete the restaurants in the detail page.

+* Click 'Create New' in the upper right corner to add new restaurants to the list.

 * Search restaurants by names or categories in the search bar.
+If there is no-matched item, it will show the error message.

 * Click webpage name in the upper left corner to go back to the homepage.